 - Play card games like go fish: Card games aren’t just for kids either!
-If you are a sports enthusiast, you might want to collect football or basketball cards from a sports card store like Chalfont.

 - Purchase a disposable camera and develop the film: This one might seem a little wasteful.
 But there is something so innocent about taking pictures of people without them saying “let me just check I look ok… No, delete that one!”

 - Have a pizza party: As we get older, we’re always trying to affirm our adultness by throwing fancy dinner parties and wine tastings.
 Keep it simple and fun with a pizza party!

 - Go to an amusement or water park: You can’t tell me you don’t look longly at the water slides and the rides when the kids are squealing and laughing on them.
 I know I do!

 - Have a board game night: This is definitely a fun option, just try not to get too competitive… I’d avoid Monopoly.

 - Finger paint or make a craft: Some adults are just naturally crafty anyway, but if you’re not you should try it!
 It’s very therapeutic.
 I’d recommend clay for getting your hands dirty.